CMB delensing with deep learning: Results and Discussion

 \subsection{Sky map analysis}

 Based on the network parameter configuration described in the previous chapter, we have trained multiple datasets and performed prediction operations on the test set.
-Figure~\ref{fig:pathcs_pred} shows the residual performance between the predicted and true values of U-Net++ model processing results.
-First, in the first row of the figure, we present a small-scale map sample from the test set as a basic reference.
-Second, in the second row, we show the corresponding small-scale map after delensing processing.
-Similarly, for comparison and verification, we also provide true small-scale unlensed map data.
-Finally, in the last row of the figure, to verify the effectiveness of delensing processing, we further show the specific small-scale map of the difference between the predicted and true values.
+Figure~\ref{fig:pathcs_pred} shows the residual performance between the predicted and true values of UNet++ model processing results.
+Firstly, the first and second rows of the modified figure display a sky map patch from the test set, which includes lensing effects, noise, and instrumental effects, alongside its corresponding label (an unlensed sky map patch).
+Secondly, the third and fourth rows present the delensing effect visualizations generated by the UNet++ and QE algorithms, respectively.
+Finally, the fifth and sixth rows illustrate the differences between the delensing results produced by the UNet++ and QE algorithms and their respective labels.

 It can be clearly observed from the analysis of Figure~\ref{fig:pathcs_pred} that the delensing method we used has played a significant role in eliminating the lensing effect.
 To quantitatively evaluate the results, we used two image quality evaluation metrics, namely structural similarity (SSIM) and peak signal-to-noise ratio (PSNR).